${{amount}}

 We think the best thing you can do is to monitor your tracking data early to catch if there are any charges being applied or if there is any information that UPS requires before that can deliver your windows.

-Watch for any messages from UPS asking for tax ID information — respond promptly.
-They seem to only be reaching out to the receiver, and we tend not to know that information is needed.
+2. Watch for any messages from UPS asking for tax ID information — respond promptly.
+In some cases, they only reach out directly to the receiver, and we tend not to know that information is needed.

 We really appreciate your business and are here to help however we can.